-- Add lived expertise as a criteria for evaluation in a way that is equitable to professional and educational experience. - Expand Reentry Hiring Initiative and require County agencies to hire the reentry community in relevant positions. - Felony is not an exclusionary factor unless it conflicts with the position being applied for. - Prioritize development and reentry/peer hiring of positions listed in "Peer Recommendations Umbrellas" above. - Training of HR Techs on biases and objectively evaluating lived expertise.
+- Add lived expertise (including that of family caregivers) as a criteria for evaluation in a way that is equitable to professional and educational experience. - Expand Reentry Hiring Initiative and require County agencies to hire the reentry community in relevant positions. - Felony is not an exclusionary factor unless it conflicts with the position being applied for. - Prioritize development and reentry/peer hiring of positions listed in "Peer Recommendations Umbrellas" above. - Training of HR Techs on biases and objectively evaluating lived expertise.